farcaster-project/RFCs/09-swap-state.md

 # Swap State

-The swap state encodes the step of the protocol execution the user is currently in, and it is handled by the daemon.
-For each given state, zero or more transitions are enabled as a function of a list of valid inputs.
-Inputs can be: (i) blockchain events, (ii) protocol messages, (iii) client instructions, or (iv) daemon loopback messages.
-When a swap state receives an input, a transition to a new state may produce outputs.
-Outputs can be: (i) syncer tasks, (ii) protocol messages, (iii) client state digest messages, or (iv) daemon loopback messages.
+The daemon handles the swap state and its state transitions on behalf of the client, and following its instructions.
+The swap state indicates the step on the protocol execution the user is currently in.
+For each given state, zero or more state transitions are enabled as a function of a list of time-ordered daemon execution logs.
+That is, depending on the protocol execution path taken, these are the next available actions.

+## Execution logs
+The execution logs includes incoming messages to the daemon and outgoing messages emited by the daemon.

+Incoming: (i) blockchain events, (ii) protocol messages, (iii) client instructions, or (iv) daemon loopback messages.
+Outgoing: (i) syncer tasks, (ii) protocol messages, (iii) client state digest messages, or (iv) daemon loopback messages.

+## State update
+Upon receving incoming messages or sending outgoing messages, the daemon receives incoming messages, a transition to a new state may produce outputs.
-Valid transitions from one state to other states are described by the protocol.
+Valid transitions from one state to another are constrained by the protocol.
 Upon swap state update, daemon must update the client through state digest messages.

 For each swap state, only a subset of inputs is valid.
 The daemon must contextually filter all of its inputs before applying them.
 Filtering can happen in parallel for every stream of inputs.
 All filtered streams are then combined, each element of this final stream are applied to the current state.